Office of Campus Security Mission Statement

 OCS conducts a preliminary investigation of any reported situation and refers it to the appropriate law enforcement agency when necessary or mandated.
 An excellent working relationship exists between the OCS and the local, state, and federal law enforcement agencies.

 OCS meets regularly with other university security departments in the Middle Tennessee area.
 All violations of state and federal criminal law that come to the attention of the OCS are immediately reported to the appropriate law enforcement agency for investigation and disposition.
 However, individuals desiring to do so may report incidents directly to the appropriate government agency.
 The OCS distributes many publications regarding crime prevention and personal safety.
-Included are brochures on crime prevention, security alerts, and monthly crime statistic reports, as well as a number of other brochures and pamphlets.
+Included are brochures on crime prevention, timely warnings & security notices and other brochures and pamphlets.
 The statistical reports are available to members of the Belmont community regarding the occurrence of any on-campus crimes and security alerts are sent to the campus when immediate notification of a crime is necessary.
 In addition to printed materials, the OCS offers crime prevention presentations at least once each semester.
 OCS can also provide information about self-defense classes in the area.
 Other presentations are available upon request.

 We are here to serve you and we invite you to contact us with any questions or concerns you may have about security at Belmont.